 Conduct of Hearings Sample Clauses

 Conduct of Hearings.
-Hearings shall be conducted in accordance with the procedures contained in Government Code Section 11513.
-Hearing sessions shall be private with attendance limited to the panel, the parties’ representatives and witnesses as scheduled.
-In cases involving below-standard evaluations or disciplinary action, the District shall proceed first in providing evidence.
+Hearings shall be conducted in accordance with the procedures contained in Government Code 11513.
+Hearing sessions shall be private, with attendance limited to the arbitrator, the parties’ representatives, the grievant, and necessary witnesses.

 AutoNDA by SimpleDocs